 Okay, without further ado, here is my story based on The Harp.
 Enjoy, and stay creative all!

 The Prince had come to the end of his long journey when the most expected, yet unexpected, thing happened.

-He had left the bustling castle behind him and ridden past acre upon acre of his kingdom’s farmland; he had traveled across the windy plains where the roads ended; he had carefully guiding his horse through the yellow scrubland and into the rocky foothills, where he finally dismounted and continued on foot, letting his mount run free towards home; then he had scaled the imposing Mountains at the End of the World, and crossed the icy glaciers he found at their summit.
+He had left the bustling castle behind him and ridden past acre upon acre of his kingdom’s farmland; he had traveled across the windy plains where the roads ended; he had carefully guided his horse through the yellow scrubland and into the rocky foothills, where he finally dismounted and continued on foot, letting his mount run free towards home; then he had scaled the imposing Mountains at the End of the World, and crossed the icy glaciers he found at their summit.
 The Prince had seen what no other person in his kingdom had ever seen before, as he searched for his heart’s desire.

 So it’s true, he thought, it’s really true.
 His perilous journey had not been in vain — there was another land beyond the Mountains at the End of the World, which were certainly not the end of the world any longer.

 It got steadily warmer as the Prince came out of the frozen heights and made his way down the far side of the Mountains.
 He sheltered overnight in a shallow cave, and struck out again at dawn, travelling all day through the unfamiliar territory.
 The stony mountain face slowly gave way to dense pine forest, and the Prince breathed in the evergreen scent.
 He marveled at the strange birds calling all around him, and caught glimpses of small rodents amongst the brush beneath the ancient trees.
 He picked his way carefully down a game trail carpeted with fallen pine needles before coming upon a bubbling spring, the headwaters of a stream that lead further down the mountain through the trees.